Marcell Ozuna Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in the league.

-- The Phillies have a 4.65 team ERA that ranks 24th among all MLB pitching staffs.
+- The Phillies have the 23rd-ranked team ERA among all MLB pitching staffs (4.58).

-- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (53 total, one per game).
+- Phillies pitchers combine to surrender 54 home runs (one per game), the ninth-fewest in the league.

-- Wheeler makes the start for the Phillies, his 11th of the season.
-He is 3-4 with a 4.11 ERA and 64 strikeouts in 57 2/3 innings pitched.
+- Covey gets the call to start for the Phillies, his first of the season.

-- The righty's last appearance came on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering three earned runs while giving up eight hits.
+- The 31-year-old righty has two appearances out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.